varnishcache-friends/libvmod-geoip2/README.md

 A Vinyl main VMOD to query MaxMind GeoIP2 DB files.

-For Varnish 6.0, 8.0 and Vinyl 9.0 refer to main branch.
-Other versions are not supported.
+For other versions refer to the main branch.

 ## Requirements